-Creating Amazon products to be more sustainable, while maintaining high quality and affordability, starts with their initial design and extends throughout their lifecycle-from shipping, use, and ultimately end of life.
+Amazon remains committed to mitigating deforestation in our soy supply chains.
+Private Brands in North America and with their initial design and extends throughout their lifecycle-from shipping, use, and ultimately end of life.
 We consider factors such as raw materials, recyclability, and energy efficiency in creating Amazon products.

-Of 38 responsible materials and commodities sourcing goals and ambitions achieved early

-1.7B+

-Items sold that were recognized by certifications in our Climate Pledge Friendly program, a 48% increase from 2023

-2.2M+

-Products recognized by certifications in our Climate Pledge Friendly program available to customers for purchase, a 59% increase from 2023

-143.8M

-Customers switched from a conventional product to a product recognized by certifications in our Climate Pledge Friendly program since 202042

-Of Amazon Private Brands non-food sales were from products recognized by certifications in our Climate Pledge Friendly program

-New countries where Climate Pledge Friendly is available, now serving customers across 14 international stores
+Actions 22 Of 38 responsible materials ar commodities sourcing goals an ambitions achieved early 1.7B+ Items sold that were recognize by certifications in our Climate Pledge Friendly program, a 48 increase from 2023 2.2M+ Products recognized by certifications in our Climate Pledge Friendly program availa to customers for purchase, a 59 increase from 2023 143.8M Customers switched from a conventional product to a product recognized by certifications in our Climate Pledge Friendly program since 2020 29% Of Amazon Private Brands non-food sales were from products recognized by certifications in our Climate Pledge Friendly program 8 New countries where Climate Pledge Friendly is available, now serving customers across 14 international stores